Natural Heritage Information Centre

 Natural heritage methodology

 The Natural Heritage Information Centre adheres to the Natural Heritage Methodology.
-This helps the centre define occurrences of tracked species, plant communities, wildlife concentration areas and natural areas in Ontario.
+This helps the centre define occurrences of tracked species, plant communities and wildlife concentration areas in Ontario.
 These standard methods were developed by the international NatureServe network of conservation data centres.
 The NHIC is a member of NatureServe.

 Key components include: